gu-dsan6000/2018-spring/README.md

-**This syllabus is effective as of Tuesday, January 09, 2018 at 11:03 AM**
+**This syllabus is effective as of Thursday, February 08, 2018 at 08:30 PM**

 # ANLY502 <br/> Massive Data Fundamentals <br/> Georgetown University <br/> Spring 2018